This article is part of The Ascender, the Highrise platform for articles and resources.

 2. Can I blend different coaching styles?

-Yes, many coaches combine styles based on your needs.
-For example, you might benefit from performance and developmental coaching if focused on achieving goals while growing personally.
+Yes, many coaches can combine styles based on your needs.
+For example, you might benefit from performance and developmental coaching if you are focused on achieving goals while growing personally.

 3. How do coaching styles impact team dynamics?